DardelHMB/recovery_menu-mod/README.md

 ![screenshot](screenshot.png)

+## NOTICE:
+I'm realising that the H&S titles may be incorrect.
+I plan to fix this soon.

 # Wii U Recovery Menu
 A simple recovery menu running on the IOSU for unbricking, which can be booted using [udpih](https://github.com/GaryOderNichts/udpih).